nhman2002/Modern_database_administration_NoSQL/Phase1/Modeling.md

 # Database Constraint

 - `Users`
-    - ID is unique, not null
+    - Phone is unique, not null
     - First_name, Last_name, City, Email, phone, password, isActive is not null
     - phone is an array, we dont know whether the user have multiple phone number

 - `Tickets`
     - ID is unique, not null
-    - User_Id, type, ticket_context, paid, price is not null
+    - User_Phone, type, ticket_context, paid, price is not null
     - ticket_context:
         - departure, destination, departmentDate, trip is not null